Documentation

 Get started with InfluxDB OSS

-With InfluxDB open source (OSS) installed, you’re ready to start doing some awesome things.
-In this section we’ll use the influx command line interface (CLI), which is included in all InfluxDB packages and is a lightweight and simple way to interact with the database.
-The CLI communicates with InfluxDB directly by making requests to the InfluxDB API over port 8086 by default.
+With InfluxDB open source (OSS) installed, you’re ready to start working with time series data.
+This guide uses the influx command line interface (CLI), which is included with InfluxDB and provides direct access to the database.
+The CLI communicates with InfluxDB through the HTTP API on port 8086.

 Creating a database